balazshevesi/clothing-webshop/README.md

 - [ ] Integrate stripe
 - [ ] Make so buyers can submit reviews

 ---

+- [x] get nav links from the backend, also put in so that the "listing view page" has a link to view the brand, and a link to view the category
 - [x] Build filter/browse section of the website
 - [x] Fix weird (race condition?) bug with cart state syncing (probably caused by incorrect implementation of debouncing, would probably be fixed by removing debouncing entierly)
 - [x] Build search functionality? (dunno how, but i'll find out)